Quick Answer

 - Weight: Quality linen sheets typically weigh 180-240 GSM (grams per square meter)

-- Weave: Even, tight weave indicates skilled craftsmanship
+- Weave: Even, tight weave indicates precision machinery and quality control

 - Pre-washed or stonewashed: Indicates the manufacturer invested in the breaking-in process

 Dorothy's advice: "If linen sheets are significantly cheaper than $200 for a queen set, question the quality.
-The manufacturing process has inherent costs that can't be avoided without cutting corners."
+Premium European flax and proper processing have inherent costs.
+Lower prices usually mean inferior flax, rushed retting, or lower-quality weaving."

 Common Questions About Linen Sheet Production